Men in New York (and in the U.S.) live shorter lives than women. Here are some suggestions to extend their life expectancy

 By Deborah Jeanne Sergeant

 The average New York male has a life expectancy of 77.92 years, according to www.worldlifeexpectancy.com, compared with 82.79 for women.
 It’s understandable that men’s life expectancy tends to be shorter than women’s.
 Many male-dominated occupations such as commercial fishing, forestry, farming, construction and electric line workers tend to be high-risk occupations.
-Men also tend to engage in riskier hobbies at higher rates than women and riskier behavior in general, such as performing stunts, smoking and using illicit drugs.
+Men also tend to engage in riskier hobbies at higher rates than women and riskier behavior in general, such as performing stunts, playing win money games, smoking and using illicit drugs.
 Men don’t tent to maintain regular doctor visits and ask about health screenings.

 Men can take a few steps to increase their potential for a long, healthy life.
 Two local doctors offer suggestion for a longer and healthy life